sparklingrobots/nano2017/second_draft/meta/OUTLINE.md

 Modern times:
 * Our protagonist, Lo, is lonely and unhappy with SOMETHING--she needs something.
+* There is some kind of benevolent disturbance -- a holiday, a new class of Delvers?
+Something that shakes up the normal things around town so the weird shit isn't noticed as much.
 * A red-headed person appears on her doorstep with a mission from the Delvers (an organization that Lo wanted to join but was rejected from as a baby)--there is an evil growing in the world and the Delvers believe Lo can help.
 The red-head had a vision of seven robed figures around a tree, singing as the world burned.
 * Fi guides Lo to the Delver HQ, where she is given the mission and begins to see something is awry with the delvers.
 * Lo, with the help of Su and Fi, begins researching the mission from centuries ago to try to uncover the cure.